ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 ### Tutorial outcomes:

-- You have learned how to explore text datasets by extracting keywords and doing Correlations
+- You have learned how to explore text datasets by extracting keywords and finding correlations

 - You have been introduced to the `re` package and seen how it can be used to manipulate and clean text data